Croatia Brief History

 Out of 4.5 million people, less than 0.5% identify themselves as evangelical believers.
 The majority of those come from Baptist, Pentecostal and similar backgrounds.
 Both communist and Catholic environments have pressed the evangelical church to turn inward thus weakening its ability to lead spiritual transformation in the country.

 In light of the small number of believers, Josiah Venture's primary focus in Croatia is evangelism and discipleship of youth.
 We partner with local evangelical churches to equip and develop young people in their faith.
-Our prayer is to see the existing churches revived and new churches planted through the infusion of young believers and reproducible youth ministries.
-New forms of church could bridge the gap between young people disillusioned with traditional religion, yet hungry for something real and genuine in their lives.
+Our prayer is to see mature, disciplemaking youth that have been equipped to fulfill Christ's commission through the local church.